NETWAYS/ansible-collection-elasticstack/README.md

 ### Default Passwords

-Default Passwords  can be seen during generation, or found later in `usr/share/elasticsearch/initial_passwords`
+Default Passwords  can be seen during generation, or found later in `/usr/share/elasticsearch/initial_passwords`

+To turn off security currently:
+`elastic_override_beats_tls: true`
 ### Redis

-0) You need to install the redis role which is maintained by geerlingguy
+0) You need to install the redis role which is maintained by geerlingguy.

 ```
 ansible-galaxy install geerlingguy.redis